csswizardry/csswizardry.github.com/_posts/2017-01-17-ack-for-css-developers.md

 This means we will find IDs, but not hex values.

-**N.B.** Because of Sass’ nesting abilities, nested code containing hex values become a false positive.
+**N.B.** Because of Sass’ nesting abilities, nested code containing hex values becomes a false positive.
 As such, only run this regex over your compiled CSS.
 Please refer to [the demo](https://regex101.com/r/BhVEcz/1).

 ## Background Shorthand